 American Cancer Society Guidelines for the Early Detection of Cancer

-The American Cancer Society recommends these screening guidelines for most adults.
+The American Cancer Society recommends these cancer screening guidelines for most adults.
+Screening tests are used to find cancer before a person has any symptoms.

-Some women – because of their family history, a genetic tendency, or certain other factors – should be screened with MRI in addition to mammograms.
-(The number of women who fall into this category is small: less than 2% of all the women in the US.)
-Talk with your doctor about your history and whether you should have additional tests at an earlier age.
+Some women – because of their family history, a genetic tendency, or certain other factors – should be screened with MRIs along with mammograms.
+(The number of women who fall into this category is very small.)
+Talk with a health care provider about your risk for breast cancer and the best screening plan for you.

 Tests that find polyps and cancer